-This policy was amended by Craig Steel in May 2020 in light of the COVID-19 outbreak, and reviewed in August 2020 ready for the wider opening of schools in September 2020.
-It was reviewed again in October 2020 in light of experience gained in the full opening of school.
-This policy constitutes a temporary change to school policy for the duration of the pandemic, and will revert back to the agreed policy at the end of this period.
+This policy was amended by Craig Steel in May 2020 in light of the COVID-19 outbreak, and last reviewed October 2021.
+This policy constitutes a temporary change to school policy for the duration of the pandemic, and will be reviewed frequently in light of the changing covid landscape.

-October 2020
+October 2021